 • CandleScience is one of the leading carriers of candle-making supplies and expertise.
 CandleScience provides fragrances, wax, vessels, and excellent resources.
 They also use recyclable packaging to ship their products, so they make an excellent partner for companies with a focus on eco-friendliness.

-• Sixteen Seventeen, a luxury candle supply company, prides themselves on offering unique vessels, high-quality wax, wicks, and more.
-They’re the perfect partner for companies who want to create high-end, boutique candles.
+• Sixteen Seventeen, a luxury candle supply company that closed in 2024, focused itself on offering unique vessels, high-quality wax, wicks, and more.
+It’s the perfect partner for companies that want to create high-end, boutique candles.

 • Lone Star Candle Supply is a family-owned Texas company that carries candle-making equipment, fragrances, wax, wicks, dyes, and more.
 They even provide soap-making supplies!